 Thank you for having a look at it!

-#2 Updated by Andreas Neumann almost 7 years ago
+#2 Updated by Andreas Neumann about 10 years ago

 This is saved from the same version that later reads the file.
 This was always like this in the past.
 QGIS should prepend the central repository path to this absolute path or alternatively locate the file in the central respository distributed with QGIS.